Class Subspace :: sus :: option :: Option

 contained in the option.
 Returns a new option with the same value if the

-predicate returns true, otherwise returns an empty Option
+predicate returns true, otherwise returns an empty Option.

-The predicate function must be able to receive const T&
+The predicate function must be able to receive const T& and return a

-value that converts tobool
+value that converts tobool.

-Maps an Option<Option<T>>
+Maps an Option<Option<T>> to an

 std::convertible_to<U, T>